This trail begins at SS Mary’s and Anne’s North Cathedral.

 WATCH: Doireann Garrihy takes a trip to Cork city to visit the Heineken brewery (Drink Responsibly):

 Another place of interest associated with the Kiln River was Poulraddy, which was a little riverine harbour.
 Near Blackpool Church the river goes underground and proceeds under the Watercourse Road.
-It sees the light of day again at the other side of Watercourse Road, about level with the former Denny’s bacon factory.
+It sees the light of day again at the other side of Watercourse Road.
 Here it worked Archdeacon’s Mills and next comes the strange little backwater known far and near as Poulraddy Harbour.